UNFORTUNATELY, MILL HILL TIMES HAVE REMOVED THE DOCTOR’S STORY FROM THEIR WEBSITE BUT I’M TRYING TO OBTAIN THE SCRIPT ELSEWHERE.

 In July 2018, I received my 100th injection of Somatuline Autogel (Lanreotide).
 I was very grateful to still be here so I thought it was worth a celebratory cake – injection themed!

 I recently blogged about a well-known BBC political reporter who has a Neuroendocrine Cancer with a Lung Primary.
 However, in the usual media ‘double speak’ which can sometimes pervade the coverage of such events, he is said to have Lung Cancer.
-As I said in that blog, sometimes with Neuroendocrine Cancer – the devil is in the detail and you just need to dig to find it!
+As I said in that article, sometimes with Neuroendocrine Cancer – the devil is in the detail and you just need to dig to find it!

 In 2014, Wilko was diagnosed with Pancreatic Cancer and was told he had a year to live.
 One year later, a photographer friend Charlie Chan (who just happened to be a doctor) commented that he looked too well and was still doing his routine and fast-paced musical performance, that something was perhaps not right about this diagnosis.
 To cut a long story short, he was retested and re-diagnosed with a Neuroendocrine Cancer with a primary in the pancreas.
 However, it was a large tumour (the size of a melon) and the surgery was ‘extreme’ with a lower than normal chance of survival.
 He seems to be doing OK so far.
 However, the ‘double speak’ is also being used in his case as nearly all reports and news articles state he has Pancreatic Cancer.